hungovercoders-blog/datagriff/docs/_posts/2024-06-29-cosmos-emulator-docker-local/2024-06-29-cosmos-emulator-docker-local.md

 ![App Compose Logs]({{ site.baseurl }}/assets/2024-06-29-cosmos-emulator-docker-local/app-compose-logs.png)

-You can safely cancel this command and the cosmos emulator will still be running.
-You can also then check the rescue dogs in cosmos explorer to confirm the application is writing to the database.
+Pretty happy ended up with Colin the random rottweiler getting adopted.
+You can safely cancel this command (CTRL+C) and the cosmos emulator will still be running.
+You can also then check the rescue dogs in cosmos explorer at your local host, as we exposed port 8081, via  [https://localhost:8081/_explorer/index.html](https://localhost:8081/_explorer/index.html) to confirm the application is writing to the database.
 Note the glorious enums converted to strings!

 ![Cosmos Explorer Dogs]({{ site.baseurl }}/assets/2024-06-29-cosmos-emulator-docker-local/cosmos-explorer-dogs.png)